 Setting up allow lists and block lists for specific bots is an effective route toward ensuring that good bots are allowed to access web apps and APIs, while bad bots are kept at bay.
 Each allow list or block list can be customized to include particular IP addresses, subnets and policy expressions, enabling you to determine if a bot’s origins are acceptable.

 A bot management tool can provide analytics about average bot transaction requests per second, bot-to-human ratios for virtual servers, bot severity ratings and geographic origins and event histories of when bot signatures were added and updated.
 This information is valuable for fine-tuning the overall range of actions in a bot management strategy.

-To effectively manage bots and contain malicious bot activity, Citrix Bot Management is integrated into Citrix ADC and supported by Bot Insights within Citrix ADM.
-Bot management is also a core component of the multi-layered protection provided through Citrix Web App and API Security (CWAAP).
+To effectively manage bots and contain malicious bot activity, bot management is integrated into Citrix ADC and supported by bot insights within Citrix Application Delivery Management.
+Bot management is also a core component of the multi-layered protection provided through Citrix Web App and API Protection (CWAAP).

-Citrix Bot Management works alongside the DDoS attack mitigation measures, WAFs, microservices security, artificial intelligence, and machine learning capabilities in CWAAP.
+Citrix bot management solutions work alongside DDoS attack mitigation measures, web application firewall (WAF), microservices security, artificial intelligence, and machine learning capabilities in CWAAP.
 Through the aggregation of information from bot management servers and Citrix ADCs, CWAAP ensures you have comprehensive security that is always up-to-date.
-Moreover, as a cloud-delivered managed service, it is easy to configure and deploy from a single pane of glass.
+Moreover, as a cloud-delivered managed service, it’s easy to configure and deploy from a single pane of glass.